The Hidden Truth About Existing Milpitas Homes

 Does that change how you think about the timing of your decision?

 Do you feel like this could be the window you have been waiting for?
-If so, the next step is a straightforward conversation, not a pitch, just an honest look at what your existing home might be worth in this market and what your options actually look like.
-Timothy Alston, licensed Broker and DRE# 01328224, is available for exactly that kind of conversation.
-Reach out at (408) 591-2304 and see what the numbers say for your specific situation.
+If so, the next step is a straightforward conversation.
+Not a pitch.
+Not a sales call.
+Just an honest look at what your existing home might be worth in this market and what your actual options are.

 Consider This